Wayland workspace overlay daemon

 Configuration

 Config lives at ~/.config/woven/woven.lua.
-Edit directly or open woven-ctrl for the GUI editor.
-Apply changes without restarting:
+Edit directly or use woven-ctrl for the GUI editor.
+Apply changes live:

 woven-ctrl --reload